evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 I prefer to have weekly 1-on-1 meetings with Ph.D. students, and also a hold a weekly  lab meeting that I expect you to attend.
 Your first year experience will vary depending on your background!
 If you enter the program with a clear vision that aligns with the goals of the lab, we'll start right away on a project of your choosing.
 However, I find that most new graduate students benefit from being integrated into existing projects _first_, while you get a better sense of research norms + expectations in HCI/Visualization, and also gain a stronger intuition for impactful questions (both for the research field, and more broadly!).

-I am also a big advocate of community.
-I will connect you with researchers in the field that I think will help you, and our lab will hold social events with other groups at CU.

 Because I think there is a strong relationship between teaching philosophies and advising philosophies, it might also help you to read some old articles I've written in that space:
 - While you'll help me develop the _Information Visions_ group, this isn't my first time advising research.
 I have publicized my philosophy for performing research alongside students for years, and you can read my [student-centered research manifesto](https://medium.com/bucknell-hci/a-student-centered-research-manifesto-bfb41072fdca).